 |SQL file backup||DBS logically backs up data in the JSON format.|

-|Geo-redundancy||DBS can back up a Redis instance to an Object Storage Service (OSS) bucket that is created in the destination region.
+|Geo-redundancy||DBS can back up a Redis instance to an Object Storage Service (OSS) bucket that is deployed in the destination region.
 DBS allows you to restore the backup data to a Redis instance in the source, the destination, or a different region.|

-|Long-term archiving||DBS can retain your backup data for up to five years.
-After five years, DBS transfers backup sets to Archive Storage.|
+|Long-term archiving||DBS can retain your backup data for up to ten years.
+After ten years, DBS transfers backup sets to Archive Storage.|

 |Fine-grained backup||DBS allows you to back up a single table, a single database, multiple databases, or an entire Redis instance.|

-|Backup speed limit||Database Backup allows you to limit the backup speed to reduce the negative impact of backup operations on database performance.|
+|Backup speed limit||DBS allows you to limit the backup speed to reduce the negative impact of backup operations on database performance.|

 |Single-table restoration||DBS allows you to restore a single table without the need to restore the entire Redis instance.
 This way, the restoration time is reduced.|